akshatranjan25/Amazon-UI-clone/readme.md

-# Built a clone of Amazon using only HTML and CSS
+# Built a UI clone of Amazon using only HTML and CSS

 ## HTML